sussex-ase-group-3/puzzle-webapp/docs/development-plan.md

 The application will use an Express backend to handle puzzle generation and solution logic.
 The backend will expose a simple API for the frontend to consume.

-The frontend will be built in React with TypeScript.
-The choice between a single-page application, multi-page architecture, or server-rendered approach is still under discussion.
+The frontend will be multi-page built in React with TypeScript.

 Key architectural decisions:
 - Puzzle logic will preferably run on the server but may be client-side if needed for performance or responsiveness.